-Business Architect Job Description, Duties, and Responsibilities
+Business Architect Job Description and Achievements

 Business architects are professionals who have a deep understanding of business process management theories and initiatives.